Elon Musk: Twitter deal 'temporarily on hold' | Business

 Elon Musk said Friday that his plan to buy Twitter is "temporarily on hold" as he tries to pinpoint the exact number of spam and fake accounts on the social media platform, another twist amid signs of turmoil over the proposed USD 44 billion acquisition.

-A review of Twitter filings with the US Securities and Exchange Commission shows that the estimate of spam bot accounts and similar language expressing doubts about it have been in Twitter's quarterly and annual reports for at least two years, well before Musk made his offer and it would have been known to him and his advisors.
-Stock in both Twitter and Tesla swung sharply in opposite directions Friday, with Twitter's stock falling nearly 6% and shares of Tesla, which Musk had proposed using to help fund the Twitter deal, jumping nearly 7% in trading before the opening bell.
+A review of Twitter filings with the U.S. Securities and Exchange Commission shows that the estimate of spam bot accounts and similar language expressing doubts about it have been in Twitter's quarterly and annual reports for at least two years, well before Musk made his offer and it would have been known to him and his advisors.
+Sara Silver, a professor of business journalism and financial communication at Quinnipiac University, said it appears Musk is using the number of spam accounts as a pretext to back out of the deal as it's something he's well aware of.
+"To claim that this is the reason that he's putting the deal on pause, it's not credible," Silver said.
+"This is not a new issue for him.
+It's not just entering his consciousness now."
+Stock in both Twitter and Tesla swung sharply in opposite directions Friday, with Twitter's stock falling almost 10% and shares of Tesla, which Musk had proposed using to help fund the Twitter deal, jumping nearly 6%.

+But shares of Tesla, which Musk has been selling to fund some of the acquisition of Twitter, have tumbled since it was revealed the social platform had become a Musk target.
+Those shares have lost a quarter of their value in the last month, and have fallen from about USD 1,150 in early April when Musk confirmed he had taken a huge stake in Twitter, to about USD 762 Friday.

+"So it's become much more expensive for him to buy this company using his Tesla shares," Silver said.

+Musk's net worth, estimated by Forbes earlier this week at USD 240 billion, has fallen to USD 223 billion as of Friday.

+Tesla shares may have benefitted from Twitter bot accounts over the years as well.
+A University of Maryland researcher recently concluded that such bots have been used to generate hundreds of thousands of positive tweets about Tesla, potentially buoying its stock in years when it was under pressure.

+Neither Tesla nor its supporters has taken responsibility for those bots.
 Investors have had to weigh legal troubles for Musk, as well as the possibility that acquiring Twitter could be a distraction from running the world's most valuable automaker.
 The proposed deal continued to pressure shares of Tesla, which had already fallen 16% this week.
-The sharp jump in the price of Tesla shares before the opening bell Friday singled rising doubts that the acquisition of Twitter will take place.
+The sharp jump in the price of Tesla shares before the opening bell Friday signaled rising doubts that the acquisition of Twitter will take place.
 Musk has already sold off more than $8 billion worth of his Tesla shares to finance the purchase.
 Originally Musk had committed to borrowing $12.5 billion with Tesla stock as collateral to buy Twitter.
 He also would borrow $13 billion from banks and put up $21 billion in Tesla equity.
-Last week, Musk strengthened the equity stake in his offer for Twitter with commitments of more than $7 billion from a diverse group of investors including Silicon Valley heavy hitters like Oracle co-founder Larry Ellison.
+Last week, Musk strengthened the equity stake in his offer for Twitter with commitments of more than USD 7 billion from a diverse group of investors including Silicon Valley heavy hitters like Oracle co-founder Larry Ellison.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)